johnjago/dotfiles/README.md

 ## Non-goals

-- It should not be worthy of a photo shoot.
+- Photo shoots
-- It should not be easy to customize, since I've gone down this rabbit hole before, and now I'd rather just have something that fits my workflow and gives me the freedom to focus on actual work.
+- Changing the setup every few months.
+I prefer to have something that fits my workflow and gives me the freedom to focus on bigger ideas.

 ## Screenshots